ubccr/xdmod-notebooks/README.md

 ## Setup

+The notebooks are included in the JupyterHub hosted by [ACCESS XDMoD](https://xdmod.access-ci.org) — sign in with your ACCESS account and click the JupyterLab button in the top toolbar.

-Follow the instructions below to set up your system to run the notebooks in JupyterLab either through Anaconda or Docker.
+Otherwise, to run the notebooks on a different machine, follow the instructions below to set up the machine to run the notebooks in JupyterLab either through Anaconda or Docker.

 ### Anaconda